apeskinian/apeskinian/README.md

 # Matthew Aitken

 I'm currently working towards my diploma in full stack software development with the Code Institute.

-Also starting to learn Swift and having a go at Japanese with duolingo too!
+I am also starting to learn Swift and having a go at Japanese with duolingo too!

-I've previously had many years experience in the creative industry as an Architectural modelmaker, see my portfolio of everything [here](https://apeskinian.github.io/)!
+Before embarking on my developer career I've previously had 18 years experience in the creative industry as an Architectural modelmaker, see my portfolio of everything [here](https://apeskinian.github.io/)!
+I love making things both in the digital and analogue world.

 ## I'm learning...
 1. Full stack software devlopment